 Our long term outlook for Africa is positive, but over the next year, key risks relate to macroeconomic considerations.
-In West Africa, the largest investable market is Nigeria, where elections are now complete, despite sociopolitical risk particularly around the voting delay, currently the key risk relates to oil, both the price itself as well as whether there will be production disruptions as well as the price of oil.
+In West Africa, the largest investable market is Nigeria, where elections are now complete, despite sociopolitical risk particularly around the voting delay, currently, the key risk relates to oil, both the price itself as well as whether there will be production disruptions as well as the price of oil.

 In East Africa, we continue to be concerned about Zimbabwe’s newly established currency and the country’s capital controls.
-While Kenya’s private sector is thriving, we are concerned about high valuations in this low liquidity market as well as the unfavorable regulatory environmental for the financial sector.
+While Kenya’s private sector is thriving, we are concerned about high valuations in this low liquidity market as well as the unfavorable regulatory environment for the financial sector.
 In both countries, the central bank will play a significant role in transitioning these countries toward the next wave of growth.

 South Africas’s May election is on the horizon.
 What should investors be ready for?
 Are there risks surrounding an ANC fracture or Ramaphosa loss?

-We anticipate volatility into the upcoming South Africa election.
+We anticipate volatility in the upcoming South Africa election.
 While a Ramaphosa victory would offer the President a mandate to enact the reforms and structural changes that the economy needs, the South African economy remains weak.
 We find few positive drivers of return, given the weak macro environment, slow growth among South African corporates, meaningful volatility, and potential for a credit downgrade.
 A Ramaphosa loss or ANC fracture would introduce additional uncertainty and risk.

 Among the other countries that will be voting this year, where do you see the most opportunity for global investors?

 With Nigeria’s election behind them, we do see some risks.
 However, Nigeria is among the more liquid African markets, and there are technical drivers that could lead a rally in the second half of this year.
 For example, the country’s risk profile has driven valuations to quite attractive levels, with many Frontier countries “graduating” from the frontier benchmark to emerging.
-Longer term, investors will be watching the impact of President Buhari’s anticorruption initiatives enacted in his prior term.
+Longer-term, investors will be watching the impact of President Buhari’s anti-corruption initiatives enacted in his prior term.
 While these efforts have had a modest impact recently, an improving transparency backdrop would be beneficial as corporates return to growth.